Matthew 12:7

 Matthew 6:2-4

-trumpets, as the hypocrites do in the synagogues and on the streets, to be
+as the hypocrites do in the synagogues and on the streets, to be honored by

 Father, who sees what is done in secret, will reward you.